SPADE: Spatial Transcriptomics and Pathology Alignment Using a Mixture of Data Experts for an Expressive Latent Space: Experiments and Results

 \subsubsection{Cancer Subtyping}

 The SPADE framework consistently outperforms baseline models across a range of cancer subtyping tasks, showing clear advantages in both AUROC and F1-score metrics.
-Notably, SPADE achieves the highest AUC across six out of eight tasks and secures the highest F1 score for six of the tasks (Table \ref{table:subt_res}).
-CONCH features led to higher AUC for lung (CPTAC) and breast (TCGA-BRCA) subtyping tasks, as well as higher F1 score for lung subtyping (PLCO).
+Notably, SPADE achieves the highest AUC across seven out of eight tasks and secures the highest F1 score for seven of the eight tasks as well (Table \ref{table:subt_res}).
+CONCH features led to higher AUC for the breast (TCGA-BRCA) subtyping task.
 UNI features resulted in a higher F1 score for the ovarian cancer suptyping task (UBC-OCEAN).
 The comparison with TANGLE's performance highlights the distinct advantage of spatial transcriptomics over Bulk RNA-seq.
 Using Bulk RNA-seq may limit model expressibility, likely due to the loss of heterogeneity and the lack of one-to-one alignment between expression and imaging data.